lewis-morris/file_return/readme.md

 # file_return

-> Basic random file returner - created becuase I'm always wanting a random file to test my CNN's and its a pain to keep going back to the folder for file names.
+> Basic random file returner - becuase I'm always wanting a random file to test my CNN's and its a pain to keep going back to the folder for file names or re-writing the same code when I need it.
+Just saving myself some finger time.

 ## Installation